Table of Contents

 Automated product bundling is the process of grouping products into “bundles” with specific bundle pricing using technology.
-This process is used by companies of all sizes, from large corporations to small business owners, to grow revenue and increase customer satisfaction.
+This process is utilized by businesses of all sizes, from large corporations to small business owners, to grow revenue and increase customer satisfaction.

-B2B businesses can use CPQ (configure, price quote) software to automate product bundling.
-Combinations of products at discounted prices can be set up in the software to enable sales reps to offer customers deals on specific bundles, whether they sell physical product bundles, subscription-based product bundles, service-based product bundles, or digital products.
+To automate product bundling, B2B businesses can use CPQ (configure, price quote) software.
+With this software, combinations of products at discounted prices can be set up to offer customers deals on specific bundles, whether they sell physical, subscription-based, service-based, or digital products.

-Automated product bundling works by first identifying what products the company wants to bundle together.
-From there, the software automatically creates what is known as a “bundle” – a single item containing multiple related products.
+Automated product bundling works by identifying what products the company wants to bundle together.
+The software then creates a “bundle” – a single item containing multiple related products.
 For example, an online store could use the automated product bundling process to bundle books about computer programming with related software or hardware components.

 Advantages of Automated Product Bundling